 In these tests we will assess your child’s academic potential or Intelligence testing and we will supplement this with achievement tests to assess the child’s level of reading, writing, spelling, and ability to do math.

-The psychologist will provide a comprehensive report and will give recommendations of how to better help your child cope with the school demands.
+The psychologist will provide a comprehensive report and will give recommendations of how to better help your child cope with school demands.

 We use a variety of assessment tools to diagnose Autism, Autism Spectrum Disorder (ASD), Pervasive Development Disorder (PDD), and Asperger Syndrome.